User Tools

 Communications

-• Radio traffic will need to be kept to a minimum, with brief actionable reports.
+• Radio traffic will be kept to a minimum, with brief actionable reports.

 • Use face to face as often as practically possible, convey important accountability and tactical decisions on the air.